 Dental insurance typically does not cover dental implants, but there are often exceptions.
 Many of our team members have years of experience maximizing patients’ insurance benefits, so we’ll gladly look over your plan to find out if you qualify for any coverage.
 We are even in-network with many popular dental insurance providers, including Delta Dental, Cigna, and MetLife.

 Keep in mind that even if your insurance won’t pay for the implants themselves, they may cover other parts of the treatment, such as the restoration or preliminary treatments like gum disease therapy.

 Do you still need assistance fitting dental implants into your budget?
-Worry not – our team is here to help!
-We can help you apply for affordable financing through CareCredit.
+Our team can help you apply for affordable financing through CareCredit.
 This company lets you break up the cost of your treatment into manageable monthly payments.
 Most of these plans come with little or even no interest for qualified patients!

 Dental implants in Charlottesville are the most reliable method to treat tooth loss; however, they are a big commitment.
 We understand you have several concerns before you’re ready to move forward.
 We’ll explain everything at your dental implant consultation to ease your nerves.
 Here are the answers to a few frequently asked questions to calm any anxiety until your appointment.